Venue: Department of the Taoiseach, Room 301, Government Buildings, D02 R583

 Venue: Department of the Taoiseach, Government Buildings

-Members present: Ms. Anne Vaughan (Chairperson), Mr Gerard O’Neill, Dr. Eimear Cotter, Mr. John Martin, Mr. John Shaw, Mr. John McCarthy and Mr. Pádraig Dalton.
+Members present: Ms. Anne Vaughan (Chairperson), Dr. Eimear Cotter, Mr. John Shaw, Mr. John McCarthy, Mr. Gerard Brady, Mr. John Martin and Mr. Pádraig Dalton.

-Non-members in attendance: Mr. Paul Morrin (CSO Senior Management) and Ms. Claire Hanley (Secretary).
-Mr. Owen Harrison (OGCIO) attended for item 3 of the agenda.
+Non-members in attendance: Ms. Jennifer Banim (CSO Senior Management) and Ms. Claire Hanley (Secretary).

 The minutes of the previous meeting were agreed.